 6. Annual Financial Reports.
 These reports are made annually to the Corporation for Public Broadcasting.
 A copy of the most recent report is here: KCCU's CPB Financial Report FY13.

 7. Employee and Contractor Compensation.
 KCCU does not file a separate IRS 990.
+KCCU does not have any highly compensated employees exceeding the threshold required to file a form 990.
 Instead, here is the information required in Part VIIA and Part VIIB: KCCU’s Replication of IRS 990.

 10. Equal Opportunity Report.
 Each year, KCCU files an equal opportunity report with the Federal Communications Commission.
 This is the latest report.